WaleedZriqui/Mastering-JavaScript-in-20-days/Day9.md

 ####  Order of execution:
 We have three things to organize the execution:
 1. **call stack**.
-2. **microtask queue**. so if we have a function on it and one on callback queue then this one here will get the priority
+2. **microtask queue**. so if we have a function on it and one on callback queue then this one here will get the prior ity
 3. **callback queue**.